jjvanzon/Circular-Language-Spec/spec/commands/commands-misc-issues.md

 It is *not* the rule, that command calls can never be referenced.
 It’s just that command calls *inside another command* can not be referenced.
 When a command call resides in an object, the command call *can* be referenced, to for instance allow a user to carry around a reference to an active command, executing on a site somewhere.
 So a command call inside an object can be referenced, but a command call inside another command can not be referenced.

-Not being able to reference sub-commands does not mean, that you *can* use it as a class, because a class reference is also a reference.
+Not being able to reference sub-commands might not mean, that you *can* use it as a class, because a class reference is also a reference.
 This might also put the sub-command in danger of being prematurely executed, because you could establish an active reference to the class of another command object and execute it.

 To not cause any confusion, sub-commands are made __Private__.